Relaxed Camino Final Stage - Sarria to Santiago

 - Collect your 'Compostela' certificate from the Pilgrim's Office in Santiago

 - Plenty of time for lunches with fellow pilgrims and photo stops

-- Pleasant walking through the rolling green countryside of Galicia
+- Appreciate pleasant hiking through the rolling green countryside of Galicia

 ItineraryDay 1 Arrive in Sarria and overnight

 You can take a bus or we can arrange a private transfer from Santiago to Sarria.
 For more information see the "Trip Info" tab of this tour.
 Sarria is the last place from which you can start your Camino walk and still collect your Compostela (or certificate of completion) in Santiago.
 Pick up your pilgrim's passport, a scallop shell and enjoy an evening in one of Sarria’s restaurants, eating the local speciality, pulpo (octopus), while sipping on some delightful Albariño.

 NH Alfonso IX Hotel is located in the heart of Camino de Santiago within the urban part of the town, in incomparable natural beauty, surrounded by gardens and bordering the river, it is very close to the monumental zone and the Roman route.
 You can also enjoy the famous street of the Anticuarios, (Antique dealers).

 Leaving Sarria you pass Sarria Castle, with its one remaining tower, the rest destroyed in the peasants’ uprising against the aristocracy in the 15th Century.
 You will be walking along shady tree-lined roads and pathways this morning, passing through pretty small hamlets such as Cortinas and A Brea, before reaching the stone marker; a photo opportunity before taking the first step on the final 100km to Santiago.

 A charming family run guesthouse with its own restaurant serving traditional Galician specialities.